 ON THIS PAGE: You will find information about how many people learn they have AML each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This year, an estimated 18,860 people of all ages (11,530 men and boys and 7,330 women and girls) in the United States will be diagnosed with AML.
 AML is the second most common type of leukemia diagnosed in both adults and children.
 An estimated 10,460 deaths (6,010 men and boys and 4,450 women and girls) from AML will occur this year.